awesomebytes/ddynamic_reconfigure/README.md

 ## Configuration
 Other than the installation of the package to your workspace, no other configuration is needed.
-The package used is called ``ddynamic_reconfigure``, and this both the namespace and the include directory used to implementthe program.
+The package used is called ``ddynamic_reconfigure``, and this both the namespace and the include directory used to implement the program.

 ## Implementation
 let us look into the following code, which implements 2D-Reconfig: